One of the UK’s Best Criminal & Fraud Appeal Barristers

 When Howard conducts an appeal against sentence, he tries to persuade the Court of Appeal judges that the sentence passed by the criminal trial judge was far too severe.
 He has done this successfully in very many cases over the years, where sentences have been quashed and replaced with something much more lenient.
 Sometimes the sentence is reduced so much that the client gets to go home immediately after the appeal hearing.

-The case that changed the law on assault charges.
-It requires the prosecution to specify precisely what the allegation is, because in law ‘assault’ and ‘battery’ are technically different things.
+This was the case that changed the law on assault charges.
+It required the prosecution to specify precisely what the allegation was, because in law, ‘assault’ and ‘battery’ are technically different things.
 The Appeal Court rejected the DPP’s appeal.
-Mr Little was not guilty as charged.
+Mr Little was found not guilty as charged.

-‘H’ American lady attorney convicted of involvement in £44 million criminal VAT fraud.
-Successful sentence appeal where Court of Appeal reduced her 8 year sentence by almost 50% resulting in her being released from prison shortly after appeal heard.
+‘H’ was an American lady attorney convicted of involvement in £44 million criminal VAT fraud.
+Her sentence was successfully appealed with the Court of Appeal reducing her eight year sentence by almost 50%.
+This resulted in her being released from prison shortly after the appeal was heard.

-‘T’ Warehouse worker implicated in large heroin and cigarette importations.
-He had pleaded guilty at his trial to conspiracies.
-Sentenced by the trial judge to a total of 18 ½ years.
-Court of Appeal accepted that he did not have a leading role in the planning of the crimes and reduced his sentence to 10 years imprisonment.
+‘T’ was a warehouse worker implicated in large heroin and cigarette importations.
+He had pleaded guilty at his trial to conspiracies and was sentenced by the trial judge to a total of 18½ years.
+The Court of Appeal accepted that he did not have a leading role in planning the crimes and reduced his sentence to 10 years' imprisonment.

-‘R’ Company bookkeeper tried and convicted of stealing large sums from his employers by fraudulently altering company payments and diverting them into his own bank accounts.
+‘R’ was a company bookkeeper who was tried and convicted of stealing large sums from his employers by fraudulently altering company payments and diverting them to his own bank accounts.
 The conviction was appealed because of misdirections of law made by the judge in his summing up to the jury.
 The appeal was allowed and the conviction quashed.